anmolag23/Learning-Management-System/README.md

 - used RichtextEditor and installed react quill.
 - Proper course creation created.
 - Now building api for the update course.
+- lecture creation page.
+And creating its backend.